versionone/api-examples/rest/write.v1.md

 Customers and internal V1 developers have long craved the ability to update multiple assets in a single query, much like a SQL `update` statement.

-In the simplest case, how about updating a single asset given its OID token?
+In the simplest case, and as an alias for the scenario already described above, how about updating a single asset given its OID token?

 ```yaml
 update: Story:12345